 Spread about two to three inches of the garden soil on the ground where you will be planting.
 Mix into the native soil about six to eight inches deep.
 Dig a hole that is deep enough for your zinnia plant.

 When you take your plant out of the plastic container, gently pull on some of the roots.
-This will let the plant know it can start growing outward.
+This will let the plant know it can start spreading out.
 Place the plant in the hole and fill the surrounding area with soil.

 An optional step is placing a few inches of mulch around your new zinnia plant.
 This helps keep the moisture in the ground and discourages weeds from growing.